RPT-Wealthy may defer income, curb some spending after US cliff deal

 PREPARING FOR VOLATILITY

-Financial advisers say last week's tax deal doesn't mean they are only suggesting defensive strategies - as it has also created some opportunities for more aggressive investing.
+Financial advisers say this week's tax deal doesn't mean they are only suggesting defensive strategies - as it has also created some opportunities for more aggressive investing.
 It has removed an immediate uncertainty from the financial markets as shown by the rally in equities.
 At the same time, the U.S. Treasury debt market has been weakening.

 In the final months of last year, Robert Fross, co-owner of Fross & Fross Wealth Management in The Villages, Florida, had several clients insist on moving all of their investments into cash for fear that lawmakers' inability to come to a budget deal would cause a "financial Armageddon."
 The firm manages $350 million in client assets, mostly for retirees.